Anon907/KotaroManage/README.md

 <p align="center"><a href="https://heroku.com/deploy?template=https://github.com/Gaclexxx/bagas.git"> <img src="https://img.shields.io/badge/Deploy%20To%20Heroku-blue?style=for-the-badge&logo=heroku" width="220" height="38.45"/></a></p>

 ```
-This Bot is Created by BagaskaraProject, If your kanging this without fork at least give a credit to get a smile of my hard work.
+This Bot is Created by Anon907Project, If your kanging this without fork at least give a credit to get a smile of my hard work.
-- Bagaskara Robot
+- DhinoMusic Robot
 ```